hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 </dd> <dt>cubic_reflection</dt> <dd>

 A more advanced form of reflection mapping which uses a group of 6 textures making up the inside of a cube, each of which is a view if the scene down each axis.
 Works extremely well in all cases but has a higher technical requirement from the card than spherical mapping.
-Requires that you bind a [cubic_texture](#cubic_005ftexture) to this texture unit and use the ’combinedUVW’ option.
+Requires that you bind a [cubic_texture](#cubic_005ftexture) to this texture unit and use the `combinedUVW` option.

 </dd> <dt>cubic_normal</dt> <dd>

 Generates 3D texture coordinates containing the camera space normal vector from the normal information held in the vertex data.
-Again, full use of this feature requires a [cubic_texture](#cubic_005ftexture) with the ’combinedUVW’ option.
+Again, full use of this feature requires a [cubic_texture](#cubic_005ftexture) with the `combinedUVW` option.

 </dd> </dl>
 @par